matthiasn/octopress-blog/source/reviews/cleancoder/index.markdown

 sharing: true
 footer: true
 ---
 Great book, go read it now if you truly want to be a software professional.
 I am serious.
+Come back for a detailed review, more soon.

 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="http://r.matthiasnehlsen.com/cleancoder/iframe">
 </iframe>